 - The name of your newborn’s doctor and the phone number

 - The doctor’s office hours and call hours

-- Location of the hospital that the doctor is affiliated with
+- The location of the hospital that the doctor is affiliated with

 - The name, phone number, and location of the pharmacy that you use

 - What are your newborn’s symptoms?

 - How many bowel movements, loose stools, or wet diapers has your newborn had?

 - Does your newborn have any allergies or conditions?

 - Does your newborn take any medication?
 If so, what kind of medication and what is the dose?

 - Has a cough

 - Has any eye problems, such as mucus or redness

-- Has a runny nose making it difficult to breath, even after using a rubber bulb aspirator
+- Has a runny nose making it difficult to breath, even after using nasal saline

 - Yellowish skin or eyes, without any other concerning symptoms